Fast Online EM for Big Topic Modeling: EM Framework for LDA

-because the M-step is invariant to the scaling of sufficient statistics $\hat{\phi}^s$.
-Note that OBP~\eqref{gradient} resembles OEM~\eqref{emgradient2} if $\rho_s = 1/s$, which implies that OBP can also converge to the stationary point of the LDA's likelihood function.
-However, the original proof of OEM's convergence is complicated in~\cite{Olivier:09}.
+where $\tau_0$ is a pre-defined number of mini-batches, $s$ is the minibatch index and $\kappa \in (0.5, 1]$ is provided by users.
+SEM can converge to the local stationary point of LDA's likelihood function from the online coordinate ascent perspective.
+Similar to~\eqref{converge2}, it is easy to observe that

-In this paper, we show that OBP~\eqref{obpphi} can converge to the local stationary point of LDA's likelihood function from the online coordinate ascent perspective.
-Similar to~\eqref{emgradient2}, it is easy to observe that
+where $\boldsymbol{\mu}^{s+1:\infty}$ denotes responsibilities of unseen mini-batches from $s+1$ to $\infty$.
+Note that the lower bound~\eqref{converge3} will not touch the log-likelihood~\eqref{log-likelihood} until all responsibilities for data streams have been updated in~\eqref{lowerbound}.
+The inequality~\eqref{converge3} confirms that SEM can improve $\hat{\phi}^s$ to maximize the LDA's log-likelihood~\eqref{log-likelihood}.
+Fig.~\ref{sem} shows the SEM algorithm for LDA.
+It reads each minibatch $x^s_{w,d}$ into memory and runs BEM (Fig.~\ref{bem}) in lines $4-8$ until $\boldsymbol{\mu}^s$ converged.
+Then, the sufficient statistics $\phi_w^s(k)$ is updated by a linear combination between previous $\phi_w^{s-1}(k)$ and the updated sufficient statistics $\sum_d x^s_{w,d}\mu^s_{w,d}(k)$,

-where $\boldsymbol{\mu}^{s+1:\infty}$ denotes messages of unseen mini-batches from $s+1$ to $\infty$.
-Note that the lower bound~\eqref{converge3} will not touch the log-likelihood~\eqref{log-likelihood} until all messages for data streams have been updated in~\eqref{lowerbound}.
-The inequality~\eqref{converge3} confirms that OBP incrementally improves $\hat{\phi}^s$ to maximize the LDA's log-likelihood~\eqref{log-likelihood}.
+where $S = D/D_s$ is the scaling coefficient~\cite{Hoffman:10,Mimno:12}.
+Finally, SEM frees $x^s_{w,d}$ and the local parameters $\boldsymbol{\mu}^s$, $\hat{\boldsymbol{\theta}}_{K \times D_s}$ from memory.
+Since SEM stores only the subset of data and parameters in memory, it is easy to process big data stream with a low space complexity.